National Museum of African Art

 The pretty green space behind the Smithsonian Castle is actually a rooftop garden, with Asian moon gates and Moorish-style geometric...

-In the basement of the Ripley Center, it stages delightful productions for kids, such as puppet shows.
+In the basement of the Ripley Center, Discovery stages delightful puppet shows and other productions for children.

 950 Independence Ave SW · interesting places nearby